markboulton/veloready/documentation/CACHE_BUG_FIX.md

 - Extracted from `loadStravaActivityData()`
 - Reusable for both cached and fresh data
 - Handles all FTP fallbacks
-- Creates proper `IntervalsActivity` with TSS/IF
+- Creates proper `Activity` with TSS/IF

 ---